Top 9 Betting Sites that Accept PayPal in the UK

 |Vera & John||£10||£1 + £5 fee if under £50||Within 24 hours|

 |Pots of Luck||£10||N/A||N/A|

-Many gambling sites operate a closed loop policy where you must withdraw at least the same amount back to the method you deposited from before making any deposits via an alternative method.
+Many betting sites operate a closed-loop policy where you must withdraw at least the same amount back to the method you deposited from before making any deposits via an alternative method.

 For example, if you deposit £50 via PayPal and then win £300 and try to withdraw that to your debit card, you may not be able to – you must first withdraw at least £50 to PayPal, then you’ll be fine to withdraw the rest via another payment method.

 PayPal Mobile Betting – Is It an Option?